 Generally, parasites seem to require lower levels of irradiation than viruses.
 WHO recommends high dose irradiation in combination with heat treatment or freezing for inactivation of parasites in food.
-As available information provides MED rather than $D{10}$ values or reduction in titres for parasites, a $D{10}$ value cannot be recommended for each parasite.
+As available information provides MED rather than D{10} values or reduction in titres for parasites, a D{10} value cannot be recommended for each parasite.
 Although almost all foodborne parasites are inactivated using <10 kGy MED, it should be noted that Cryptosporidium parvum is exceptionally resistant and requires a dose of 50 kGy MED to be inactivated.

-Recommendation - parasites
+Recommendation - foodborne parasites

-- For most biosecurity scenarios, it is necessary to address viral pathogens of concern which generally requires higher doses than for parasites-most parasites and their various stages seem to require MEDs <10 kGy for inactivation based on inactivation data for foodborne parasites (see Table 6).
-Thus, irradiation doses required to manage animal biosecurity issues associated with viruses in products will also address biosecurity issues associated with parasites and other stages of their life cycles. - There are few parasitic species of animal biosecurity concern for Australia.
-However, should a parasite be identified as a biosecurity concern a dose of 25 kGy is recommended.
+For most biosecurity scenarios, it is necessary to address viral pathogens of concern which generally requires higher doses than for parasites-most parasites and their various stages seem to require MEDs <10 kGy for inactivation based on inactivation data for foodborne parasites (see Table 6).
+Thus, irradiation doses required to manage animal biosecurity issues

+- associated with viruses in products will also address biosecurity issues associated with parasites and other stages of their life cycles. - There are few exotic parasitic species of animal biosecurity concern for Australia.
+However, should a parasite be identified as a biosecurity concern, a dose of 25 kGy is recommended.

 Table 6.
-Irradiation of parasites
+Irradiation of parasites (protozoa, trematodes, cestodes, nematodes)

-Parasite MED (kGy) Occurrence / mode of infection Parasite stage Substrate Effect of irradiation Bioassay model Reference Parasites carr ied by food Protozoa Toxoplasma gondii 0.3 Consumption of undercooked meat or poultry Tachyzoites Not available Parasite killed Mice Baldelli et al. (1971) as quoted by Loaharanu and Murrell (1994) 0.09 Consumption of undercooked meat or poultry Parasite Not available Elimination of infectivity Mice Baldelli et al. (1971) as quoted by Loaharanu and Murrell (1994) 0.5 Consumption of undercooked meat or poultry Unsporulated oocysts From muscle, tongue, heart and limbs of pigs Elimination of infectivity Mice, cats Dubay et al. (1986) 0.4 Consumption of undercooked meat or poultry Unsporulated oocysts Brains of mice Elimination of infectivity Mice, cats Dubay and Thayer(1994) 0.5 Consumption of undercooked meat or poultry Oocysts Fruits and vegetables Elimination of infectivity Mice Dubay et al.(1998)
+Parasites MED (kGy) Occurrence / mode of infection Parasite stage Substrate Effect of irradiation Bioassay model Reference Parasites car ried by food d Protozoa 12 T T = T T = Toxoplasma gondii 0.3 Consumption of undercooked meat or poultry Tachyzoites Not available Parasite killed Mice Baldelli et al. (1971) as quoted by Loaharanu and Murrell (1994) 0.09 Consumption of undercooked meat or poultry Parasite Not available Elimination of infectivity Mice Baldelli et al. (1971) as quoted by Loaharanu and Murrell (1994) 0.5 Consumption of undercooked meat or poultry Unsporulated oocysts From muscle, tongue, heart and limbs of pigs Elimination of infectivity Mice, cats Dubay et al. (1986) 0.4 Consumption of undercooked meat or poultry Unsporulated oocysts Brains of mice Elimination of infectivity Mice, cats Dubay and Thayer (1994) 0.5 Consumption of undercooked meat or poultry Oocysts Fruits and vegetables Elimination of infectivity Mice Dubay et al.(1998)

-Parasite MED (kGy) Occurrence / mode of infection Parasite stage Substrate Effect of irradiation Bioassay model Reference Toxoplasma gondii 0.7 Consumption of undercooked meat or poultry Not available Meat Elimination of infectivity Mice, pigs Wikerhouser (1991) as quoted by Loaharanu and Murrell (1994) Geerts et al.(1994) 0.45- 0.6 Consumption of undercooked meat or poultry Oocysts In experimentally infected mice and pig tissue Elimination of infectivity Mice, cats Song et al. (1993) 0.7 Consumption of undercooked meat or poultry Not available Not available MED for fresh pork Not available Wilkinson and Gould (1996) as quoted by WHO (1999) 0.3-0.7 Consumption of undercooked meat or poultry Not available Lamb and pork Elimination of infectivity Not available Patterson (2005) Trematodes Clonorchis sinensis 0.2 Chinese liver fluke, occurs in raw fish Not available Not available Inhibits maturation Guinea pigs Chen (1991) as quoted by Loaharanu and Murrell (1994)
+Parasites MED (kGy) Occurrence / mode of infection Parasite stage Substrate Effect of irradiation Bioassay model Reference Toxoplasma gondii 0.7 Consumption of undercooked meat or poultry Not available Meat Elimination of infectivity Mice, pigs Wikerhouser (1991) as quoted by Loaharanu and Murrell (1994) Geerts et al. (1994) 0.45- 0.6 Consumption of undercooked meat or poultry Oocysts In experimentally infected mice and pig tissue Elimination of infectivity Mice, cats Song et al. (1993) 0.7 Consumption of undercooked meat or poultry Not available Not available MED for fresh pork Not available Wilkinson and Gould (1996) as quoted by WHO (1999) 0.3-0.7 Consumption of undercooked meat or poultry Not available Lamb and pork Elimination of infectivity Not available Patterson (2005) Trematodes Total and the same Nist a shall Nist a shalls L 1 - 1 - 2 - 2 0 01 - (4004) - Clonorchis sinensis 0.2 Chinese liver fluke, occurs in raw fish Not available Not available Inhibits maturation Guinea pigs Chen (1991) as quoted by Loaharanu and Murrell (1994)